This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Go canyoning

 My favorite adventure activity in Queenstown is canyoning.
 I know, that’s a big statement, but it’s true!
 Canyoning is just so much fun, and to me, it’s the perfect combination of a thrilling experience without being too crazy.
-You can’t do canyoning during the winter months, so December is the perfect time to take advantage of this activity!
+You can’t do canyoning during the winter months in NZ, so December is the perfect time to take advantage of this activity!

 There are many different canyoning experiences you can choose from in Queenstown including half-day and full-day options.
 Personally, I think the half-day experience is enough though and the one I did was a ton of fun.
 The half-day canyon is located in the Gibbston Valley and the full-day one is in Mt Aspiring National Park.